 As we enter the later streets, the importance of poker combinations becomes significant, as we can now start counting particular poker hand combinations a player might have.

-For instance, we know that there is a total of six combinations of AA, twelve combinations of AK, and four combinations of AKs.
+For instance, we know there are six combinations of AA, twelve combinations of AK, and four combinations of AK.

 This, of course, is a very basic example of how counting hand combinations can help you throughout a poker hand as you reach the later streets and are able to discount more and more of the hand combos your opponent might have.